pingcap/docs-cn/tools/lightning/checkpoints.md

 tidb-lightning-ctl --checkpoint-dump=output/directory
 ```

 This option dumps the content of the checkpoint into the given directory, which is mainly used for debugging by the technical staff.
+This option is only enabled when `driver = "mysql"`.